xriss/midijunkies/README.md

 2. Power upto 4 usb-midi keyboards and synths from its USB ports.
 3. Redirect midi signals between them so the keyboard connects direcly to the synth.

+Simple grab the premade files in the exe directory, they should run on a raspbian pi providing gamecake.midi functionality.